daolavi/DemoWebApi/README.md

 ## Introduction

-A small project utilizing C# and .NET 8.0 to develop a web API adhering to Domain-Driven Design (DDD) best practices.
+A small project utilising C# and .NET 8.0 to develop a web API adhering to Domain-Driven Design (DDD) best practices.

 ## Features